mwalden00/final_project/README.md

   - The server itself has a hard time communicating with any client using a different protocol.

   - Clients receive messages they sent due to the structure of the server program.

-  - If the server shutdowns before the client(s), the clients will get stuck reading and printing the last message received from
-    the server socket without stopping.

 ## DEVLOG: